-- A need for a password complexity policy that meets the latest best practice recommendations.
+- A need for a strong password policy that meets the latest best practice recommendations.

-Once the gap analysis and readiness assessment is completed, you’ll start your first remediation period.
+Once the gap analysis and readiness assessment (also known as a SOC 2 self assessment) is completed, you’ll start your first remediation period.
 This can last anywhere from two to nine months.
 The length of remediation will depend on what you discover during the gap analysis and what resources are available to seal up the gaps.

 This is the part of the process where teams will feel the impact of the changes that SOC 2 requires.
 It is not uncommon to make new hires to meet requirements.
 You may also change your software development process to align with security needs.